aulorbe/Skin-Segmentation-Logit-Regression/README.md

 #### Test Results Interpretation

 You can see above that my model's accuracy score (i.e. the correct predictions from all predictions made) is 91%.
-This means that my model will classify an before-unseen pixel as containing skin or no skin 91% of the time.
+This means that my model will classify a before-unseen pixel as containing skin or no skin correctly 91% of the time.

 My model's recall, f-1 score, and precision are lower than its accuracy.
 In the future, it might be nice to do some feature engineering and/or hyperparameter tuning to improve these metrics.